Back to glossary

 Reach

-The number of unique users who saw a post at least once.
+Reach is the number of unique users who saw a post at least once, the cleanest top-of-funnel metric for brand awareness since it counts heads, not repeat views.

 What is reach?